 - Do you know your e-number (staff number)?

-- Do you have a university RMIT email account?
+- Are you familiar with your RMIT staff email account?

-- Have you participated in a staff induction or orientation session?
+- Have you participated in a staff induction?

 - Are you required to complete compliance education modules?